How to Prepare for a Career Fair

-Know the dress code.
+- Know the dress code.
 Each fair has its own styles and traditions.
-Some are business casual; some suggest or require interview attire.
-(Club/date attire is not appropriate.)
+Some are business casual, while some suggest or require interview attire.
 Again, see what the fair sponsor says about attire on their website or other promotional materials.
 If they don't tell, contact the fair sponsor and ask.

-Watch your manners and mannerisms all those things your parents drilled into you when you were a child (and a few more).
+- Watch your manners and mannerisms: All those things your parents drilled into you when you were a child.
 Stand up straight, don't hang your mouth open, don't fidget, don't chew gum or smell like smoke.

-Carry a simple padfolio to keep your resumes organized and ready.
+- Carry a simple padfolio to keep your resumes organized and ready.
 Some fairs have you check your bags at the door because the event is crowded.
-Be ready to hand employers the appropriate resume (see You might need to prepare more than one version, above).
-Be prepared for employers to give you literature and give-away items (pens, cups, t-shirts, etc.) this is typical at fairs (sometimes they give you a bag to carry the give-aways).
+Be ready to hand employers the appropriate resume.
+Be prepared for employers to give you literature and give-away items like pens, cups, t-shirts, etc. This is typical at fairs.
+Sometimes they give you a bag to carry the give-aways.
 Bottom line is that you want to look like an organized person because that's an asset in an employee.

-This is your opportunity to be evaluated on more than just your resume.
-In many aspects of the job search, your resume (and cover letter) is (are) all the employer sees to determine whether to interview you.
+- This is your opportunity to be evaluated on more than just your resume.
+In many aspects of the job search, your resume and cover letter are all the employer sees to determine whether or not to interview you.
 At a fair, you have an opportunity to stand out in person in a way that you might not on your resume.
 Interpersonal skills, communication skills and work-place-appropriate social skills are critical.
 Many employers evaluate these skills heavily, because they want to hire people who can make a good impression on their clients and customers.

 We asked Virginia Tech students who attended a fair to rate their own advance preparation and their experience at the fair.